Tory MPs not party members should decide on leader, says William Hague

 “I think that applies to all the political parties actually,” the ex-Tory leader added – pointing to Labour members electing Jeremy Corbyn.
 “So I think this is a wider reflection now on British democracy.”

 Mr Hague said that he hoped that the government could learn from the U-turn on income tax and the political chaos of recent days.
 “Maybe the government are beginning to learn, after a very terrible start, that they do have to look ahead and anticipate these problems.”

 Unlike many despairing MPs, Lord Hague did not suggest that defeat at the next election is inevitable for the government.

-“The whole political situation in this country is very fluid.
-And if I was the Labour party, I would not be confident I’ve got people excited yet about what a Labour government could do.
+“If I was the Labour party, I would not be confident I’ve got people excited yet about what a Labour government could do.
 There is still a lot to play for.”

 But he said that Ms Truss’ team needs to learn the “right lessons” from the mini-budget debacle.

-“They can either look at what’s happened over the 45p tax rate and say, ‘Oh, we had to give way on that so we’ve got to be adamant about everything else that we first thought otherwise we’re going to look weak’, but that would be a disastrous approach.
+“They can either look at what’s happened over the 45p tax rate and say, ‘Oh, we had to give way on that so we’ve got to be adamant about everything else that we first thought otherwise we’re going to look weak’, but that would be a disastrous approach.”

-“Or they can say, ‘Well, maybe we should now really look ahead and not dig any more holes an climb into them and let’s be careful now’ … they really need to take that approach on a whole range of subjects because we’re coming into a very difficult period as a country and in the whole world anyway.”

 Tory critics who forced a humiliating U-turn over the plan to abolish the 45p tax rate for top earners are now stepping up pressure on the government to confirm if benefits will increase with inflation.